GeoJSON Ingestion in DuckDB Spatial

 WHERE NOT ST_IsValid(geom);

-Run EXPLAIN ANALYZE against the ingestion query to validate operator behavior:
+Run EXPLAIN ANALYZE against the ingestion query to confirm the engine is doing what you expect before you commit the pipeline:

 EXPLAIN ANALYZE